-Medical microbiology is a para-clinical subject taught in second year MBBS and major part of it contains teaching through didactic theoretical lectures.
-This monotonous way of teaching and learning takes away the interest of students from the subject.^[1]The objectives of this study were to assess the effectiveness of project method of teaching when compared to traditional teaching methods in Medical Microbiology to undergraduate medical students.
-This study also intended to assess self-directed learning in Medical Microbiology in undergraduate medical students, while using internet resources and to evaluate team work in students and effective use of WhatsApp application in team building during the project work.
+Medical microbiology is a para-clinical subject taught in the second year of MBBS and a major part of it contains teaching through didactic theoretical lectures.
+This monotonous way of teaching and learning takes away the interest of students from the subject.
+The objectives of this study were to assess the effectiveness of the project method of teaching when compared to traditional teaching methods in Medical Microbiology to undergraduate medical students.
+This study also intended to assess self-directed learning in Medical Microbiology in undergraduate medical students, while using internet resources and to evaluate teamwork in students and effective use of WhatsApp application in team building during the project work.